RG9n/RG9n.github.io/write-ups/steelmountain.md

 One of the best ways to get better at CTFs like this is to find alternative solutions.
 There's almost always plenty of other options/paths you can take and you can learn a lot from finding new routes.

-For this one let's backtrack to the other exploit we saw in [Task 2](https://github.com/RG9n/RG9n.github.io/blob/main/write-ups/steelmountain.md#task-2--initial-access), we will be using the same vulnerability, but a new [exploit](https://www.exploit-db.com/exploits/39161) using python.
-We saw this earlier in Exploit-DB.
+For this one let's backtrack to the other exploit we saw in Task 2.
+We will be using the same CVE, but a new [exploit](https://www.exploit-db.com/exploits/39161) with python.
+We saw this method earlier in Exploit-DB.

 What will be needed for this exploit and priviledge escalation:
 * Open 3 terminal windows, and run them in the order listed.